function-store/TD_NDI_NamedRouter/README.md

 - **WebSocket DAT**: Check the WebSocket DAT's monitor for connection status and messages
 - **Web Server**: Check that the server is running and accessible on the displayed URLs

-## NDI_NamedSwitcher_INFO Component
+## NDI_NamedRouter_INFO Component

-The `NDI_NamedSwitcher_INFO` component is a TouchDesigner client that connects to the NDI Named Switcher server to access output information from other TouchDesigner projects.
+The `NDI_NamedRouter_INFO` component is a TouchDesigner client that connects to the NDI Named Switcher server to access output information from other TouchDesigner projects.

 ### Purpose